rayzhuca/eggshell-db/README.md

 ## Tests

-ModelDB uses [Google Test](https://github.com/google/googletest), which is simple to configure and run.
+eggshell uses [Google Test](https://github.com/google/googletest), which is simple to configure and run.
 To test, run the following command after building:

 ```zsh